InboraStudio/unity-game-Optimizers/README.md

 # unity-game-Optimizers
 this is unity game Optimizers witch help as to Optimizers ower game. if youare heaving 25 to 28 FPS in your game so aftre useing this assets your game will be reach to 55 to 60 FPS  you can try it's as one time if you want thank you.

+#License agreement:
-License agreement: Standard Unity Asset Store EULA License type: Extension Asset
+Standard Unity Asset Store EULA.

+License type: Extension Asset
 File size: 7.0 MB
 Latest version: 2.2.0